A visit to Australia is a must-do for everyone who’s looking for adventure or even just looking to work on their tan.

-A visit to Australia is a must-do for everyone who’s looking for adventure or even just looking to work on their tan.
-The land down under is like no other place on earth, with its checkered history, endless island coast lines, extremely welcoming culture and those crazy kangaroos.
+The land down under is like no other place on earth, with its checkered history, endless island coastlines, extremely welcoming culture, and those crazy kangaroos.

-This East coast Australia road trip was my first trip outside of Europe at the age of 15, the one that made me fall in love with traveling in the first place.
+This East Coast Australia road trip was my first trip outside of Europe at the age of 15, the one that made me fall in love with traveling in the first place.
 Time for me to go back for another Aussie road trip!

-One of the most popular routes is driving the east coast of Australia, from either stunning Sydney to tropical Cairns, or vice versa.
-You can rent a car for this Australia travel itinerary, check out one of the many East coast Australia tours, or you may consider buying a used car on Gumtree.
+You can rent a car, check out one of the many East Coast Australia tours, or you may consider buying a used car on Gumtree.
 Sometimes it’s cheaper than a long rental!

 Cairns, Queensland: Corals & Rainforest

-Cairns is such a lovely city, and the greatest start for this ultimate east coast road trip!
+Cairns is such a lovely city and the greatest start for this ultimate East Coast road trip!
 This gateway city to the world-famous Great Barrier Reef is sure to capture your heart and a few photos too.
-From here you can organize day-trips or overnight excursions to the reef for snorkeling or diving, on your very own sailboat or catamaran.

-Whitsundays Islands : A Tropical Paradise
+Whitsundays Islands: A Tropical Paradise

 If you have ever seen photos of an uninhabited tropical island, kissed by white sand, begging for a little exploration and a picnic, they may have all been taken from here.
-The Whitsundays are a collection of 74-islands off the coast of Australia that can easily be accessed from the town of Airlie Beach.

 Fraser Island: The World’s Largest Sand Island

-The world’s largest sand island, Fraser Island is an impressive 120 kilometers long, and has a lot to offer all in one space.
-To really get out and explore, hire a 4×4 and make your way around the island, or join a tour and let an experienced guide show you around.
+To get out and explore, hire a 4×4 and make your way around the island, or join a tour and let an experienced guide show you around.

 Once on the island, you can camp out under the stars and maybe see a dingo or two.
 If that’s not your thing, book yourself into a room on the island and after a sandy day, rise off and head into their refreshing pool.
-Make sure not to miss McKenzie Lake: the colors of the water are out of this world!!

 A City Stop in Brisbane, Queensland

-For one of the coast’s most exciting metropolitan stops, Brisbane is an Australia east coast must see!
+For one of the coast’s most exciting metropolitan stops, Brisbane is an unmissable destination.
 It’s the capital of Queensland and there is no wonder why Australians love to live there.
-With year-round temperatures in the mid- to high twenties, and the ocean out your front door, every day can be a beach day.

-For some heart-pounding excitement you might look into climbing Brisbane’s Story Bridge that reaches 262-feet above the sea, then abseil 98-feet back down to safety.
-There are also markets for clothes, food and souvenir shopping.
-In Brisbane you’ll also find a thriving arts scene, and a number of rooftop bars to dance with a view.
+There are also markets for clothes, food, and souvenir shopping.
+In Brisban,e you’ll also find a thriving arts scene, and several rooftop bars to dance with a view.

-Brisbane’s just 400-kilometers from your Fraser Island stop.
+Brisbane’s just 400 kilometers (248.5 miles) from your Fraser Island stop.

 Surf & Adventure in the Gold Coast, Queensland

-The Gold Coast is fun, fun and more fun, and one of the places to see on the east coast of Australia.
+The Gold Coast is fun, fun, and more fun, and one of the places to see on the east coast of Australia.

-If you are looking to get surfing, whether you are well experienced or wanting to take lessons, this area has some great surf spots such as Currumbin Alley and Snapper Rocks.
-You can also hike inland for some hiking in the national park or rainforest.
+If you are looking to go surfing, whether you are well experienced or want to take lessons, this area has some great surf spots such as Currumbin Alley and Snapper Rocks.

 If you’re backpacking east coast of Australia, you’re sure to find many fellow backpackers here!

 Maybe you’re on a family adventure or want to feel like a kid again, then check out one of the action-packed theme parks, Wet n’ Wild or Dreamworld.
-Please skip Sea World: we’re all about responsible tourism here, and the park has quite a controversial reputation.
-Do your own research before heading there.

 Go Trendy in Byron Bay, New South Wales

 Planning your visit between June to November could treat you to some majestic humpback whale spotting off the coast of Byron Bay.
-With numerous viewpoints, one like the Captain Cook Lookout, this should get you close enough for a number of great whale photos.

 The town itself is a great spot to organize scuba adventures under the sea, take a walk to the lighthouse, or enjoy some of the rowdy nightlife.